Good Clinical Practice Inspections

 adopt a proportionate approach to training on the ICH E6 (R3) Guideline for GCP and document the relevant training completed.

-The Principal Investigator (PI) should be familiar with the ICH E6 (R3) Guideline for GCP, since the PI is overall responsible for trial conduct at the investigator site.
-The PI should ensure that persons or parties assisting in the clinical trial receive training appropriate to their delegated trial activities that go beyond their usual training and experience, and are adequately informed about the relevant aspects of the ICH E6 (R3) Guideline for GCP.
+As the individual responsible for overall trial conduct at the investigator site, the Principal Investigator (PI) should be familiar with ICH E6 (R3) and ensure that all persons assisting in the trial receive training appropriate to their delegated activities and are adequately informed of the relevant aspects of the guideline.
+This proportionate approach to training applies equally to sponsors.

 Overview